Sinetheta/adaptive-detection/README.md

 # Testing

 We use karma and jshint to ensure the quality of the code.
-The easiest way to run these checks is to use grunt:
+The easiest way to run these checks is to use Gulp:

-    npm install -g grunt-cli
     npm install
     bower install
-    grunt
+    gulp

 The karma task will try to open Chrome as a browser in which to run the tests.
 Make sure this is available or change the configuration in `test/test.config.js`